awsdocs/amazon-ecr-user-guide/doc_source/repository-info.md

 + When the image was pushed to the repository

 **Note**
 Starting with Docker version 1\.9, the Docker client compresses image layers before pushing them to a V2 Docker registry\.
 The output of the docker images command shows the uncompressed image size\.
-Therefore, keep in mind that Docker might return a larger image than the image shown in the AWSManagement Console\.
+Therefore, keep in mind that Docker might return a larger image than the image shown in the AWS Management Console\.

-**To view repository information \(AWSManagement Console\)**
+**To view repository information \(AWS Management Console\)**

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.